 It's important to realize that the given examples of possible impediments don't have to be impediments.
 Something will only become an impediment when it exceeds the self-organizing capabilities of the team.

-A Scrum Master should create an environment where the Development Team feels safe to raise impediments.
+A Scrum Master should create an environment where the Developers feel safe to raise impediments.
 Respecting the self-organizing capabilities of the team, the Scrum Master should encourage the team in trying to solve their own problems.
 Or even better, preventing something to become an impediment at all.

 Tactics for Removing Impediments